-Tebotelimab is an investigational, first-in-class bispecific, tetravalent DART molecule targeting PD-1 and LAG-3.
+Tebotelimab (previously known as MGD013) is an investigational, first-in-class bispecific, tetravalent DART molecule targeting PD-1 and LAG-3.
+At this time, we have no active/ongoing studies of tebotelimab.
 We have engineered tebotelimab to concomitantly or independently bind to PD-1 and LAG-3 and disrupt these non-redundant inhibitory pathways to further restore exhausted T-cell function.
-Tebotelimab was evaluated in a Phase 1/2 dose expansion study in several tumor types and was studied in combination with enoblituzumab in SCCHN.
+Data from prior dose expansion studies of tebotelimab have previously been reported; in addition, a combination trial with enoblituzumab in patients with SCCHN was initiated, but terminated in July 2022 after an internal review of safety data, as previously disclosed.